lind6/marching_cubes/README.md

 author: Matthew Lind, University of Illinois at Urbana-Champaign

 This repository contains labs to implement the marching cubes and marching tetrahedra algorithms to visualize superquadrics primitives.
 The labs are not overly difficult, but can be time consuming.
 The content was originally part of a study of the algorithms submitted as as the course project for UIUC's CS519 Scientific Visualization.
-The study was later converted to labs for general use.
+The study was later converted to these labs for educational use.

 There are two labs provided: